 This process had the following problems:

-- because everything was manual, it was also very error prone
+- because everything was manual, it was also very error-prone

 - the Spreadsheet was disconnected from the software development lifecycle and only linked to releases